Sewage Pumping Stations - Emergency Storage Structures

 In order to reduce the risks associated with unplanned discharges, Shoalhaven Water has identified a number of high risk sites and propose to construct emergency storage capacity to act as buffer storages.
 These storages will provide additional time for staff to respond to emergency situations, thus reducing the risk of overflows.

 The emergency overflow storage structures will be constructed at eleven (11) high risk SPS sites located at Berry, Culburra, Huskisson, St Georges Basin and Sussex Inlet.
-Construction is anticipated to commence late 2020, with the various sites packaged and construction over a staged construction period, anticipated to conclude early 2022.
+Construction commenced late 2020, with the various sites packaged and construction over a staged construction period, anticipated to conclude early 2022.

 Prior to the construction of the SPS Emergency Overflow Storage Structures, Council undertook the following key environmental investigations: